lintal/bbc-coding-exercise-js/README.md

 // Copied from: https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html
 ```

-Finally the new programme event `Message` will take the following format:
+Finally the new programme event `Sns.Message` will take the following format:

 ```json
 {